Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_blog_ai_assistant_using_streamlit_openai_and_llamaindex/build_rag_based_blog_ai_assistant_using_streamlit_openai_and_llamaindex.md

 python data_pipeline.py
 ```

-This will download the blogs in your list into  `./.content` directory and store them as markdown files.
+This will iteratively download all the blogs in `PAGES` list into  `.content` directory and convert them into markdown files.
+We use the `html2text` library to convert the html files into markdown files.

 <!-- ------------------------ -->